-Script name Used by (underlying Comments database) Oracle with RMAN sap rman backup Issues the brbackup command to perform either an RMAN incremental level 0 or sap rman backup.cmd incremental level 1 cumulative backup depending on whether the script was initiated from an Automatic Full or Automatic Cumulative schedule If this script is to be initiated from the client, add logic to set the SAP FULL or SAP CINC variable appropriately.
-Otherwise the script will exit with status 0 without taking a backup. sap maxdb backup MaxDB Issues a dbmcli command and uses the specified backup medium to perform either a sap maxdb backup.cmd full or cumulative incremental backup depending on whether the script was initiated from an Automatic Full or Automatic Cumulative
+Script name Used by (underlying database) Comments sap_online_backup.cmd sap_online_backup Oracle without RMAN Issues the brbackup and brarchive commands and performs a whole online database backup followed by an offline redo log backup. sap_redo_log_backup sap_redo_log_backup.cmd Oracle without RMAN Issues the brarchive command and backs up the offline redo log files. sap_rman_backup sap_rman_backup.cmd Oracle with RMAN Issues the brbackup command to perform either an RMAN incremental level 0 or incremental level 1 cumulative backup depending on whether the script was initiated from an Automatic Full or Automatic Cumulative schedule.
+If this script is to be initiated from the client, add logic to set the SAP_FULL or SAP_CINC variable appropriately.
+Otherwise the script will exit with status 0 without taking a backup. sap_maxdb_backup.cmd MaxDB Issues a dbmcli command and uses the specified backup medium to perform either a full or cumulative incremental backup depending on whether the script was initiated from an Automatic Full or Automatic Cumulative schedule.
+If this script is to be initiated from the client, add logic to set the SAP_FULL or SAP_CINC variable appropriately.
+Otherwise the script will exit with status 0 without taking a backup.